I am Head of Economics and Director of the Fraser of Allander Institute.

-Over the last 40 years, research at Strathclyde has made an outstanding contribution to our understanding of the economy and the impact of policy.
+Over the last 45 years, the research at Strathclyde has made an outstanding contribution to our understanding of the economy and the impact of policy.

 That continues today.
-Our strategy is founded upon a vision of academically excellent research that encompasses the University’s motto of ‘The Place for Useful Learning’.
+Our strategy is founded upon academically excellent research that encompasses the University’s motto of ‘The Place for Useful Learning’.
 At the heart of this, is a commitment to take our research and apply it to the real-world.

-This approach also shapes the way we engage with our students through our commitment not just to give them an excellent understanding of key economic issues, but to gain experience in how to actually apply that knowledge.
+This approach also shapes the way we engage with our students through our commitment not just to give them an excellent understanding of economic issues, but to gain experience in how to actually apply that knowledge.
 This includes our work-placement and internship programmes for Strathclyde students at the FAI.

-It is also captured in the way we work with key partners, such as government, Deloitte, the Joseph Rowntree Foundation and many other organisations across both Scotland and the UK.
+It is also captured in the way we work with key partners across Scotland, the UK and internationally.

 At the FAI, we also greatly value the unique role that we have in Scottish society.
 Our work – whether that is in our quarterly Economic Commentary, Scotland’s Budget report, blogs, or our commissioned research – aims to inform and encourage public debate through high quality independent analysis.